 Intern rotations.
 With such an extensive variety of veterinary services offered, interns will be exposed to a diverse caseload, rotating through each specialty, physical therapy, and emergency service.

-Internal medicine.
-Interns will see cases covering all aspects of internal medicine and will gain experience in endoscopy, bronchoscopy, cystoscopy, rhinoscopy, ultrasonography, laparoscopy, and transfusion medicine.
+- Internal medicine.
+Interns will see cases and will gain experience in endoscopy, bronchoscopy, cystoscopy, rhinoscopy, ultrasonography, laparoscopy, and transfusion medicine.

-Surgery.
+- Surgery.
 WestVet’s surgery department sees a wide variety of orthopedic, soft tissue, and neurosurgical cases.
 Orthopedic procedures include fracture fixation, arthroscopy, TPLO, TTA, total hip replacement, correction of angular limb deformities, and other routine procedures.
 Fluoroscopic-guided, minimally invasive repair is also performed.
 Soft tissue surgeries include an array of abdominal and thoracic procedures, as well as surgical oncology.
 Laparoscopic and thoracoscopic procedures are also routinely performed.
 Common neurosurgical procedures include hemilaminectomy, ventral slot, cervical stabilization, and lumbosacral stabilization.
-WestVet’s surgery department has also partnered with national and international corporations in clinical research.

-Physical therapy/rehabilitation.
-Working closely with our surgery department, as well as the surrounding referring community, WestVet’s physiotherapy department provides state-of-the-art postoperative and management programs.
+- Physical therapy/rehabilitation.
 While rotating through this service, interns will assist in hydrotherapy sessions in the water treadmill, acupuncture, and other various exercises and activities used in our rehabilitation programs.

-Emergency Veterinary and critical care.
-WestVet’s 24-hour emergency hospital receives walk-in emergency cases and transferred critical care cases from approximately 95 area veterinary hospitals.
+- Emergency Veterinary and critical care.
+Our 24/7 emergency hospital receives walk-in emergency cases and transferred critical care cases from approximately 95 area veterinary hospitals.
 Additionally, our ER service cares for our own hospitalized specialty patients.
 A boarded certified specialist in emergency and critical care manages these services.
 Our emergency and critical care department are equipped with full monitoring, including invasive and noninvasive blood pressure, ECG, telemetry, and CVP.
 Oxygen cages and a ventilator are available.
-Interns will be exposed to a variety of outpatient cases, and will gain invaluable experience in the management and diagnosis of a wide range of medical and surgical diseases.
+Interns will be exposed to a variety of outpatient cases and will gain invaluable experience in the management and diagnosis of a wide range of medical and surgical diseases.

-Pathology.
+- Pathology.
 Interns rotating through the WestVet Diagnostic Laboratory will be exposed to a variety of diagnostic laboratory services.
 Our in-house laboratory includes the abilities for CBC, full chemistry profile, coagulation profile, cytology, and other routine tests.
-The rotation will focus on clinical pathology, cytology, and surgical histopatholgy.
+The rotation will focus on clinical pathology, cytology, and surgical histopathology.

 Serious candidates are strongly encouraged to have a personal or phone interview.
 In addition, externships/preceptorships are welcomed.
 Accepted candidates will be required to obtain Idaho Licensure before beginning the internship.
 Interviews may be scheduled with Dr. John Chandler at 208.375.1600.
 Feel free to email any questions HERE.